Navigating SSDI Appeals: Your Rights and Options

 Common Reasons for SSDI Denial

-Before you go ahead with the appeals process, it’s important to figure out why your application was denied in the first place so you can address the specific problem in your application during the appeals process.
+Before you go ahead with the appeals process, it’s important to figure out the reason your SSDI application was denied in the first place so you can address the specific problem in your application during the appeals process.

 Remember that if your appeals application is the same as the original application, the SSA won’t think too hard before rejecting your appeal as well.